Yoga Barbados

 Review this class - I would love you to give me feedback in class but also if you have the time here.
 Thank you.

-Thursday evening Detox Hot Yoga or Yin Yoga - 5:30 PM
+Thursday evening Yin Yoga - 5:30 PM

-Hot yoga or Yin Yoga - Detox and Release / Stretch and Relax (alternate week rotation)
+Yin Yoga - Stretch and Relax

 Yin yoga is a slower more meditative yoga practice, focusing on holding poses for longer, tuning inwards and focusing on your body and your breath.